Mwarukason/JavaScriptES6/README.md

         DATA ECNCAPSULATION AND PRIVATE METHODS
         don’t exist natively in JavaScript but can be emulated with closures for data restriction and limited access.

+        Overall, closures significantly improve the programs.
+Having closures can private methods allow to remove non-essential expressions and methods from the global scope of the program.
+Furthermore, understanding closures will put a programmer one step ahead of the game as a JavaScript programmer and software engineer.
+It’s a fundamental yet somewhat abstract concept.
+But it turns out to not feel so complex once you actually dive into some relevant examples.

+        ES6 GENERATORS:
+        Generators break the typical “run to completion” model of normal functions and can start, pause, and reset.

+        Generators use the syntax of a normal function, but have an asterisk following the function keyword: function* generator { … } .

+        The generator yield keyword signals when to ‘pause’ the function and return its current state.

+        Generator instances don’t use the new keyword like the typical function prototype or Object.

+        Using the generator’s special next() method allows us to access its yielded state.

+        Passing values to the next() method introduces a way for generators to reset, or complete their runtime.

+        An iterator in JavaScript demonstrates a type of object that can access values in a collection one at a time.

+        A generatorcan provide a convenient and complex alternative to iterators